 Adaptive businesses break down traditional value chains.
 They need the flexibility to tweak every part of their business model, such as product plans, promos, pricing, and revenue models in real-time.
 This agility and adaptiveness allow them to thrive.
 As more businesses understand this, adaptability becomes crucial.
 They require startup-like agility without sacrificing their sophisticated sales and finance workflows.

-Study.com, an e-learning firm, capitalized on the overnight demand for e-learning and launching into 30 new markets in under 90 days.
+Study.com, an e-learning firm, capitalized on the overnight demand for e-learning and scaled its offering across five products.
 MakeSpace, a company that focuses on storage management, shifted from storage-for-individuals to a storage solution for business overnight during the pandemic, which helped them scale from 4 to 31 markets within a year.

 You might be able to notice a trend here.
 In the case of Study.com, they leveraged a once-in-a-lifetime growth opportunity, whereas MakeSpace made a quick pivot that saved them from undergoing an existential crisis.
 In whichever way they reached success, these businesses have been able to adapt at the drop of a hat.
 They were able to maintain their startup-like agility without sacrificing their sophisticated workflows.